loader image

 • A watch time of 178 hours

-Core to our success, was our first video going ‘viral’ and adsorbing the majority of views and then being part of YouTube’s suggested links.
+A core part of this success was our first video going ‘viral’ comprising the majority of views and then being part of YouTube’s suggested links.
 Figure 2 below outlines the jump in views through online sharing.
 Figure 3 demonstrates how 36% of this traffic came from Reddit (106 upvotes on Reddit), while more traditional platforms also contributed to dissemination.

 Finally, other indicators of success include our interactions with viewers and people who want to engage with the content.
 At present, SSPC has been invited to present the project at the Higher Education Authority (HEI) Communication Managers Network as an example project that could be followed by other types of scientists, not just pharma researchers.
-Moreover, the project has also been featured on the UL Engage website as part of compendium of projects designed to engage the local community with the University.
+Finally the project has also been featured on the UL Engage website as part of a selection of projects designed to engage the local community with the university.

 Share This: